Luc Vasteel (One Shot)

 "I AM THE LAST DEMON IN THIS PART OF THE KINGDOM!
 HAVEN'T YOU SEEN THE WANTED POSTERS?!"

-Luc had seen the posters of a demon girl, but he now only recognised because of the horns.
-At the tavern where they had met last night she seemed like a normal girl from around this area.
+Luc had seen the posters of a demon girl, but he now only recognised her because of the horns protruding from the sides of her head.
+At the tavern where they had met last night she seemed like a normal girl from around this area, the horns safely hidden under her hair.
 But appearances, Luc noted to himself, could be misleading.

 Damn it, Luc, you did it again.